-Registration is now open for the 7th Annual CCO Oregon conference to be held Wednesday, September 9, 2020 at the DoubleTree by Hilton Hotel Portland.
+Registration is now open for the CCO Oregon annual conference to be hosted virtually Wednesday, September 9 from 9am to 11am.

-CCO Oregon’s annual conference has been a hallmark of the coordinated care stakeholder community for over 7 years, attracting almost 400 attendees in 2019.
-CCO Oregon members and conference attendees represent health and human service providers, CCOs, and other insurers, hospital and clinic system administrators, elected officials and other decision makers, community based partners, advocates, and others interested in health transformation.
+The CCO Oregon annual conference is a hallmark in the coordinated care stakeholder community attracting 400 attendees in 2019 representing CCOs and insurers, health and human service providers, system administrators, community based partners, advocates and others interested in health transformation.
+Register today.

 2019 Annual Conference

 The conference began with opening remarks from Samantha Shepherd, Executive Director of CCO Oregon, and Matt Sinnott, Co-Chair of the CCO Oregon Board of Directors and Senior Director of Government Relations at Willamette Dental.

 Opening remarks were followed by a keynote address: CCO 2.0 and the Road Ahead by Pat Allen, Administrator of the Oregon Health Authority.

 In the afternoon, attendees watched a video address from U.S Senator Jeff Merkley followed by a panel of elected officials from the Oregon State Legislature: